RndmVariableQ/CaCo-CoT/README.md

 pip install -r requirements.txt
 ```

-## Dataset Download and Directory Structure

-To make sure ScienceQA runs smoothly, it's essential to have the datasets properly organized.
-Follow the steps below to download and set up the datasets:
+Then, follow the steps below to download and set up the datasets:

 1. **Download the ScienceQA dataset**:
    - Visit [Dataset Link](https://www.your_dataset_link_here.com) (replace this with the actual link to the dataset).